Johanmkr/MasterThesis/log/dbd.md

 ## Wednesday 28.06.23
 * Started with generalising the data treatment, now with larger .h5 files.
 Need a pipeline to generate a dataloader from potentially more datacubes.

+## Thursday 29.06.23
+* Finalised the SSH login remote on the UiO machines to better work from home.
+* Worked on the data treatment from `.h5`-files to a pytorch Dataloader object.
+* Decide on some folder/project structure for the main